logo

 Atelier - this cozy shop in central SF has well-selected stock and supportive staff.

-Cottage Yarns - this warm and cozy yarn shop has yarn literally piled to the rafters.
-Great selection of quality yarns and friendly owner.
+Cottage Yarns - this warm and cozy yarn shop in South San Francisco has yarn literally piled to the rafters.
+Great selection of quality yarns are well chosen by friendly owner, Katherine.

-Imagiknit - this shop in the Castro district of SF has doubled in size over the past year and so has the selection.
+Imagiknit - this shop in the Castro district of SF has lovely stock organized by gauge.

 Stash - the friendly and helpful owners of this Berkeley shop offer a selection of high quality yarns and a cool spot to hang out.